 The Swan Lane and Seal House excavations lay on the upstream, west side of the present London Bridge in Upper Thames Street; New Fresh Wharf and Billingsgate lay on the downstream, east side of the present Bridge in Lower Thames Street.
 These two pairs of sites were similarly west and east of the north end of the medieval and Roman London bridges.

 Publication of the sites

 All four sites, being in the reclamation zone of the north bank of the Thames, found Roman and late Saxon (10th-11th century) waterfronts; these have been published.
-The present project is to publish an account of them in the period 1100 to 1666.
+The second stage of the project was to publish an account of them in the period 1100 to 1666.
 This will be a key document to promote research into the thousands of artefacts and several hundred kilos of British and foreign pottery which have been found.

-On 30 April Archaeopress and CoLAT jointly publish this large (550-page) monograph, London's Waterfront 1100-1666: excavations in Thames Street, London, 1974-84.
+On 30 April 2018 Archaeopress and CoLAT jointly published this large (550-page) monograph, London's Waterfront 1100-1666: excavations in Thames Street, London, 1974-84.
 Below you will find a link to the press release and summary of the monograph.

 CoLAT is also pleased to host here the complete text as a single PDF file, which can be downloaded free of charge.
 This is the same as the text on the Open Access page of the Archaeopress website.

 You are welcome to download any of these files.
 If you wish to use any of them in your work, please contact John Schofield to ask permission and to get the method of citing the report correct.
 The project authors are happy to discuss anything emerging from the current work with colleagues.
 Further, we encourage students of any kind, and their supervisors, to consider conducting research on this material, perhaps on a small group of finds, pottery, or strata (contexts).
 The material here will be added to as the project develops.

 Documents and video

 |London's Waterfront 1100-1666||37.6MB|